pygumby/spring-boot-sample-app/README.md

 }
 ````

-Since this app features error handling and sensible HTTP status codes, malformed HTTP requests trigger exceptions that result in responses with appropriate status codes.
-Below you can see malicious requests and how the app responded to them:
+Since this app features error handling and sensible HTTP status codes, malformed HTTP requests trigger exceptions that then result in responses with respective status codes.
+Below you can see malicious requests and how the app responds to them:

 ````http
 GET http://localhost:8080/score?login=